AlphenLai/px4_user_guide/en/gps_compass/rtk_gps_hex_hereplus.md

 # HEX/ProfiCNC Here+ RTK GPS

 The [Here+ RTK GPS receiver](http://www.proficnc.com/content/12-here) is a small, light and energy efficient [RTK GPS module](../gps_compass/rtk_gps.md), based on the u-blox M8P.
 Using RTK, PX4 can get its position with centimetre-level accuracy, which is much more accurate than can be provided by a normal GPS.
+Here+V2 is now available.

 <img src="../../assets/hardware/gps/rtk_here_plus.jpg" />